simple-crypto/SCALib/DEVELOP.rst

 -----------------

-In order to use the developer environment, you will need `make`, `tox` and the latest stable release of the `rust toolchain`.
+In order to use the developer environment, you will need `make`, `tox` and the latest stable release of the `rust toolchain <https://rustup.rs/>`_.
 Once this is installed, you can create a `virtualenv` and enter it with

 .. code-block::